uxuimercergroup/evolution/src/content/dropdowns/usage.md

 ##### Dropdown Sizes

+The dropdown has a default width of 300px.

 The size of the dropdown can be changed by adding the following classes:
 - `tiny`: Make the dropdown have a max-width of 100px
 - `small`: Make the dropdown have a max-width of 200px
 - `large`: Make the dropdown have a max-width of 400px

 ##### Dropdown Positioning

 By default, a dropdown anchors below the button that opened it.
-Add the class .top, .right, or .bottom to the dropdown to change this.
+Add the class `.top`, `.right`, or `.bottom` to the dropdown to change this.

 ##### Dropdown Hover